alt-research/blitz/README.md

 configs by contract address and fp address

-Then we can init the database for fp:
+Then we can initiate the database for the finality provider:

 ```bash
 ./build/finality-gadget-operator --config docker/configs/finality-gadget-operator.yaml fps restore {keyname} {btcpubkey}